Igorkoff/MusicVisuals/README.md

 Student Number: D18130122

-# Description of the assignment
+# Description of the Assignment

 I have always been a big fan of Need for Speed games.
 My first video game was Need for Speed 3: Hot Pursuit that came out in 1998 and it is still my favourite racing game even today.
 In this game you can be either a cop or a racer, but I always wanted to be a cop.